La Altagracia Province

 La Altagracia (/es/) is a province located in the eastern part of the Dominican Republic.
 It is the only region that borders the Atlantic Ocean and the Caribbean Sea.
 It is divided into two municipalities and its capital is the beach city of Punta Cana.
 The province was part of the old La Altagracia Province, which split into two, La Altagracia Province and La Romana Province, on February 27, 1961.

 The name "La Altagracia"' meaning the "High Grace" commemorates a painting, Our Lady of Altagracia, which was brought to this area from Spain in the early 16th century.
 Numerous miracles are attributed to the image.

-Currently it is the leading province of the country in terms of tourism.
-This province is serviced by the Punta Cana International Airport, which is the most important airport on the island.
+La Altagracia province is a leading province in the country's tourism industry due to the presence of Punta Cana, widely considered a major part of the country's economy.
+It is serviced by Punta Cana International Airport, which is by far the busiest airport on the island.